 Do managers get Christmas Eve off but not interns?
 Does the executive team meet for an early Tuesday meeting?
 Which holidays does your company observe?
 All of these are unique to your company, industry and occasionally location.
 But be clear about your vacation policy, sick policy, time off policy and holiday policy.
 Include things like permissions, notices, time off that is job specific and when it’s okay to trade schedules with another worker.
 Don’t forget to include some sort of recording system to help you keep track.
 Your employees WILL ask.
 Download our employee leave template and create an easy-to-understand policy for your staff.

 8. A way to measure performance

-In the beginning, this usually falls to the department head or hiring manager but that's not always the best person for the job.
+In the beginning, this usually falls to the department head or hiring manager but that’s not always the best person for the job.
 When creating your job profiles, find out how each person measures their success and write those measurements down.
-Sure, those will change as the company grows but knowing how the team defines "doing well" and sets their goals will only help new hires get acclimated.
+Sure, those will change as the company grows but knowing how the team defines “doing well” and sets their goals will only help new hires get acclimated.
 In addition, it helps you create the dreaded performance evaluation.
-Not all companies have or enforce these, but I believe they are important, especially given the influx of millennials in today's workforce.
+Not all companies have or enforce these, but I believe they are important, especially given the influx of millennials in today’s workforce.
 The key is constant and measurable feedback, rather than the typical year review.
-Keep that in mind when devising your performance evaluation program (or when selecting a vendor to do so).
+You can use our “Annual Review Policy Template” to create a performance measuring process for your company.

 9. Travel and Expenses Tracking